CMU-18740/gem5-tutorial/part2/part2_4_parameters.md

 print('Exiting @ tick %i because %s' % (m5.curTick(), exit_event.getCause()))
 ```

-Running this script generates the following output.
+Rebuilding gem5 and running this script with the `HelloExample` debug flag enabled generates the following output.

     gem5 Simulator System.  http://gem5.org
     gem5 is copyrighted software; use the --copyright option for details.